-"If we're serious about setting up children for the best start in life, dietitians have to be at the table," Dietitians Australia President Tara Diversi said.
+"If we're serious about setting up children for the best start in life, dietitians have to continue to be at the table," Dietitians Australia President Tara Diversi said.

-"We commend the Minister for Social Services, the Hon Amanda Rishworth MP and Minister for Education and Youth Dr Anne Aly MP, for leading this work and enabling dietitians to contribute to this much-needed strategy."
+"We commend the Minister for Social Services, the Hon Amanda Rishworth MP and Minister for Education and Youth Dr Anne Aly MP, for leading this work and enabling dietitians to contribute to this much-needed strategy," Ms Diversi said.

-"Every Australian family and child deserve to be able to access affordable expert food and nutrition support through accredited practising dietitians," Ms Diversi said.
+"Every Australian family and child deserve to be able to access affordable expert food and nutrition support through accredited practising dietitians.